 Our Complaints Procedure

-If you have a complaint please raise the problem with the member of staff responsible for your matter or contact our Client Care Partner, Nick Stotesbury.
+If you have a complaint please raise the problem with the member of staff responsible for your matter or contact our Client Care Officer, Nick Stotesbury.
 You can write or email or telephone Nick Stotesbury at Charles House, 35 Widmore Road, Bromley, Kent BR1 1RW, or telephone 020 8768 7000.
 In most instances he will involve either the member of staff who acted for you or the Partner in charge of the department involved in your complaint, or both, before formally responding to your complaint.

 If your complaint concerns Nick Stotesbury your complaint with be dealt with by our Senior Partner Mr Mark Walkington.